shivaylamba/python-sdk/README.md

 - process: think your agent, LLM interaction or program
 - session: the current interactions between the parent, process and the LLM

-Memori's advanced augmentation enhances memories at each of these levels with:
+Memori's Advanced Augmentation enhances memories at each of these levels with:

 - attributes
 - facts